ray-project/llmperf/README.md

 ```

-see `python token_benchmark_ray.py --help` for more details on the arguments.

 ## Correctness Test

-The correctness test spawns a number of concurrent requests to the LLM API with the following format:
+The correctness test spawns a number of concurrent requests to the LLM  with the following format:

 ```
 Convert the following sequence of words into a number: {random_number_in_word_format}.
 Output just your final answer.